Plus: Passion Rx for low libido during or after menopause

 menopause transition.

-There can be early signs of menopause in your 30's or
+There can be early signs in your 30's or

 40's.
 One of the common signs of early menopause is an erratic menstrual cycle